-Professional Services are the provisioning of technical manpower and expertise to Speedcast's customers.
-This includes providing personnel directly to client sites, installations supporting client owned IT and telecom equipment, and locally based technical support to customers with sites in remote or challenging regions.
+Professional Service is the provision of technical manpower and expertise to Speedcast's customers.
+This includes providing personnel directly to client sites, installations supporting client owned IT and telecom equipment and locally based technical support to customers with sites in a remote or difficult regions.

-Systems Integration
+System Integration

 Speedcast has three decades of experience in designing and integrating multiple complex telecommunication and IT systems.
 We provide project management and systems integration services to public safety, utility, oil and gas, and maritime clients with operations around the world.
-The Group also offers turnkey systems integration of communication, security, and crew morale solutions developed with robust engineering, analysis, design, and project management processes and tools.
+The Group also offers turnkey systems integration of communication, security and crew morale solutions developed with robust engineering, analysis, design and project management processes and tools.